-Up to this point, what we conclude is that there is no general answer for everyone, and it differs case by case.
-In my bariatric surgery mortality rate, I have mentioned that too much excess weight is known as one of the main reasons for major complications after a weight-loss operation.
+Up to this point, what we conclude is that there is no general answer for everyone, and it differs from case to case.
+In my bariatric surgery mortality rate article, I have mentioned that too much excess weight is known as one of the main reasons for major complications after a weight-loss operation.

 The final decision is up to your surgeon and their bariatric team.
 If there’s even the slightest chance that your extra weight might threaten your health, you’ll be asked to lose weight.